 Data collected from each of the parameter sensors is transmitted directly to an electronic database from which the CER volume calculations may be carried out, as described in section 2.1 above.
 A hard copy backup or reports of the data may be printed as required or recorded in Portable Document Format (PDF).
 Backup of the electronic data is conducted on a 2-3 minute intervals, as described above.
-As a precautionary measure, the Landtec® system is plugged to a battery-based uninterruptible power supply (UPS) to avoid data loss due to power failures.
-As a backup is produced and stored off-site from the main recording system, no more than 2 to 3 minutes of data at a time would ever be lost due to a system malfunction.
-Calibration records will be kept for all instrumentation.

-2.10.
+4.1.
 Data Assessment and Reporting